Gdalik/EarQuiz_website/pages/EQ_Frequencies.md

 trying to develop or master the ability to aurally recognize frequency bands; whether you are an audio specialist/artist of any kind (performer, producer, recording/mixing/mastering/live sound engineer, audio designer, DJ, etc.) or just someone who wants to teach himself/herself how to adjust an audio system with equalizer by ear, this application is for you!
-Educators in the audio industry may use this software to [produce superb quality training and test materials]({{ site.url }}{{ site.baseurl }}/manuals/earquiz-frequencies-help/making-training-audio) for their students almost in no time.
+Educators in the audio industry may use this software to [produce superb quality training and test materials][1] for their students almost in no time.

-This application is based on (and deeply inspired by) the world-renowned *[Golden Ears](https://goldenearsaudio.com/)* method of David Moulton, whose course is half dedicated to building this essential critical listening skill.
+This application is based on (and deeply inspired by) the world-renowned *[Golden Ears][2]* method of David Moulton, whose course is half dedicated to building this essential critical listening skill.

 The overall training process involves ongoing learning and testing yourself.
 In the *Learn* mode, you listen to the pink noise